GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

     releaseNote: >-
       Initial release.
     # releaseTypes list is optional.
+    # "Security" should only be used if this is an important update to patch
+    # an existing vulnerability, as such update will be very prominent to the user.
     releaseTypes:
     - Feature
     - BugFix
+    - Security
     # If recommend is true, users using older releases are encouraged
     # to update as soon as possible.
 Useful if, for example, this release
     # fixes a critical issue.